crispab/crisp-dna/_docs/visions.md

 Why do we have multiple visions?
 --------------------------------

 Because people don't all have to want the same thing.
 We're in this home together because we have a common set of values, not because we have to have the same vision and goals.
-People can work on whatever they are passionate about, and if enough other Crispers share the same passion it implicitly becomes a Crisp vision.
+People can work on whatever they are passionate about, and if enough other Members share the same passion it implicitly becomes a Crisp vision.

 How we work with visions
 ------------------------